Property Tax Statements (Bills) for 2019 Tax Year

 The collections phase of the tax calendar for 2019 has begun.
 Property Tax Statements (Tax Bills) were mailed to all owners of property in Fannin County on October 15th.
 If you own property in Fannin County and have not received your bill by the end of October, please contact the Fannin Central Appraisal District’s collections department at 903-583-8701 to verify your account information and avoid possible delinquency.

-Things to know regarding your tax statement/bill: Bills are due upon receipt and will become delinquent on February 3rd, 2020.
+Things to know regarding your tax statement/bill: Bills are due upon receipt and will become delinquent if not paid before February 1st, 2020.
 It is important to timely pay your property tax bill and avoid these additional costs.
 Delinquent taxes accumulate penalties and interest and may result in a lawsuit to collect.
 Property owners are encouraged to open these statements sooner than later and be proactive in communicating any payment arrangements with the District’s collections staff.

 NOTE: The appraisal district uses the address indicated on the deed to send notices, bills and other mailings.
 If the current owner’s actual mailing address is different from what is indicated on the deed, the owner has the responsibility to inform the appraisal district of the change in writing.
 Simply go to our website at www.fannincad.org click the Contact Us tab and click the Change of Address Form.
 Please do not let the simple process of updating your address keep you from being informed of important property tax matters.